BCIM Economic Corridor

-The Bangladesh, China, India and Myanmar Economic Corridor (BCIM) was a proposed road, rail, water and air link connecting India and China through Myanmar and Bangladesh as a corridor.
+The Bangladesh, China, India and Myanmar Economic Corridor (BCIM) was a proposed road, rail, water, and air link connecting India and China through Myanmar and Bangladesh as a corridor.

 In 2015, China proposed including the corridor as part of its vision for the Belt and Road Initiative, China's signature global connectivity initiative.
 The BRI was boycotted by India from the start.
 In May 2019, the BCIM was not mentioned in a list of 35 corridors and projects in a joint communique issued by state leaders attending the 2nd Belt and Road Forum, indicating the BCIM had been dropped from the BRI.
-In the same year India has sought to keep the BCIM intact by sending a delegation to the 13th BCIM Forum in Yuxi, noting however the corridor predates the BRI.
+In the same year, India has sought to keep the BCIM intact by sending a delegation to the 13th BCIM Forum in Yuxi, noting, however, that the corridor predates the BRI.
 Ultimately, the corridor was abandoned due to BCIM's ties to the Belt and Road and the sharp deterioration in Sino-Indian relations.

-The proposed corridor will cover 1.65 million square kilometres, encompassing an estimated 440 million people in China's Yunnan province, Bangladesh, Myanmar, and West Bengal in Eastern India through the combination of road, rail, water and air linkages in the region.
-The BCIM envisages greater market access for goods, services and energy, elimination of non-tariff barriers, better trade facilitation, investment in infrastructure development, and joint exploration and development of mineral, water, and other natural resources.
+The proposed corridor will cover 1.65 million square kilometres, encompassing an estimated 440 million people in China's Yunnan province, Bangladesh, Myanmar, and West Bengal in Eastern India through the combination of road, rail, water, and air linkages in the region.
+The BCIM envisages greater market access for goods, services, and energy; elimination of non-tariff barriers; better trade facilitation; investment in infrastructure development; and joint exploration and development of mineral, water, and other natural resources.

 History

 Background

-The concept of economic cooperation within the BCIM region was first developed by Rehman Sobhan who advocated that multi-modal transport connectivity and supported by other initiatives and infrastructure development could significantly reduce transaction costs, stimulate trade and investment and consequently accelerate growth and poverty alleviation in this region.
+The concept of economic cooperation within the BCIM region was first developed by Rehman Sobhan, who advocated that multi-modal transport connectivity supported by other initiatives and infrastructure development could significantly reduce transaction costs, stimulate trade and investment, and consequently accelerate growth and poverty alleviation in this region.

-Sobhan's pioneering ideas would eventually lead to the development of the platform in the 1990s which came to be known as the "Kunming Initiative".
-The first meeting of the Initiative was convened in 1999 in Kunming; presided by a number of representative organisations such as The Centre for Policy Dialogue (CPD) from Bangladesh, Centre for Policy Research (CPR) from India and Yunnan Academy of Social Sciences in Kunming, China; from the Myanmar side it was the Ministry of Trade which represented the country.
+Sobhan's pioneering ideas would eventually lead to the development of the platform in the 1990s, which came to be known as the "Kunming Initiative".
+The first meeting of the Initiative was convened in 1999 in Kunming.
+It was presided over by a number of representative organisations such as the Centre for Policy Dialogue (CPD) from Bangladesh, the Centre for Policy Research (CPR) from India and the Yunnan Academy of Social Sciences in Kunming, China; from the Myanmar side, it was the Ministry of Trade that represented the country.